lehrblogger/lehrblogger.com-octopress/source/_posts/2010-06-12-this-is-your-brain-this-is-your-brain-on-the-internet.md

   - 106841845
 categories:
   - commentary
-excerpt: "\"Computers are like a bicycle for our minds.\" - Steve Jobs"
+blurb: "\"Computers are like a bicycle for our minds.\" - Steve Jobs"
-show_excerpt: true
+show_blurb: true
 ---
 I've now read/heard several pieces arguing for and against the catastrophic affects of the Internet on our brains and our ability to think well: